 2. Comprehensive examination and third field breadth requirement

 To assure breadth and background in preparation for the dissertation and for future professional activities as historians, PhD students must demonstrate knowledge of three distinct fields selected from the Program’s list of fields (listed in 2.A below).
 Various combinations of geographical and thematic fields may be chosen in consultation with the supervisor and the GPD.
 Knowledge of two of the three fields is examined in the comprehensive examination; knowledge of the third is demonstrated by coursework and does not form part of the comprehensive exam (see 2.I below).

 The comprehensive exam consists of three elements:

 - Written examinations on two separate fields of study;

 - A special project on an approved specialized topic;

 - An oral examination covering both written exams and the special project.

 2.A.
 Fields of study

 Students select two fields of study to be examined on in their comprehensive exam.
-Each field of study must fall within one of the following officially-designated fields.
 The process of selecting fields of study is overseen by the supervisor and members of faculty with expertise within the field.

 - Africa and the Americas, including the Caribbean